Last revised: May 4, 2023

 7:55 AM (Ar) | 442.7 | 7:40 PM (Dp) |

-Interestingly, even through the 1950s Pullman's own equipment was still normally heavyweights while the streamlined cars assigned to the Montrealer/Washingtonian often came from the four participating roads' own pool of equipment.
+Interestingly, through the 1950s Pullman equipment remained primarily heavyweight in nature while the streamlined cars often came from the four participating roads' own pool.

 Perhaps, then, it was fitting that both disappeared together making their final runs during September 3rd and 4th of 1966 despite court battles to keep all three in service; the last northbound Montrealer operated on the 3rd while the final southbound Washingtonian, carrying a five-car consist, entered history a day later on the 4th.